StarRocks/starrocks/sql-reference/sql-functions/How to Write Functions Documentation.md

 - `to_tz`:  the destination time zone.
 VARCHAR is supported.
 Its format is the same as `from_tz`.

 > - *The format is* `*parameter*`*:* `*description*` *+* `*data type*` *(please list all the data types supported).*
-> - *The description must include information, such as parameters' meaning and formats, whether it is required or not, formats and units when using different data types.*
+> - *The description must include information, such as parameter description, value format, value range, whether this parameter is required, formats and units when different data types are used.*
-> - *The data types must be capitalized.*
+> - *The data types must be capitalized, for example, DATETIIME.*

 ## Return value